-- In another bowl add in 3 eggs whites and beat till them until the mix turns bubbly.
-Once bubbles form, add 1/4 teaspoon of cream of tartar.
+- In another bowl add in 3 egg whites and beat them until the mix turns bubbly.
+Once bubbles form on the egg whites mix, add 1/4 teaspoon of cream of tartar.

 - Beat the meringue mixture till there are soft peaks.
 Add 1/3 cup white sugar slowly while beating the meringue mixture.

 - Stop when you reach medium-stiff peaks.
 The meringue mixture should be stable and shiny from the cream of tartar and sugar.

 - Add the meringue mixture to the batter in 3 batches.
 Carefully fold by scraping the sides and passing through the middle.
 Repeating this procedure until there are no visible stripes of meringue left.